PEQUDE: Love is in the details

 Perhpas late… but not too late….

-Then I learned that this was not enough.
-The art that our children dedicate to us must be “read and appreciatted” carefully, looking at the details as we comment them aloud, following with our index the little details that we are finding.
-“I can see how many windows this house have!
+Then, I learned that this was not enough.
+The art that our children dedicate to us must be “read and appreciated” carefully, looking at the details as we comment on them aloud, following with our index all the minor details we find.
+“How many windows this house has?
 And the curtains…they are so beautiful!
 What are they made of?
 Velvet?
 This door is very similar to our door!
 And you also draw the Mezuza!!!
-What a beautiful tree!
+What a lovely tree!
 And those beautiful red fruits, what are they?
 They look like yummy apples … What a beautiful chimney.
 How many bricks does it have?
-Let’s cunt them … one, two, three, four, … and the smoke: it reaches the clouds …! “
+Let’s cunt them … one, two, three, four, … and the smoke: it reaches the clouds. “

 What was the Mishkan?
 The Mishkan (literally: “residence” or “house”) was the Sanctuary that we Jews dedicated to HaShem.
 A meeting point between us and Him.
 A residence that permanently reminded us of the presence of God among us.
 Similar to what a Synagogue represents today.
 The Mishkan was built by “volunteers,” not by slaves.
-And there were no forced taxes impose on the people.
-The materials came from voluntary donations by common Israelites in the desert.
-It was an act of love from the people of Israel to the Creator who rescued them from slavery.
+And there were no forced taxes imposed on the people.
+The materials came from voluntary donations by ordinary Israelites in the desert.
+It was an act of love from the people of Israel to the Creator, who rescued them from slavery.
 And these innumerable demonstrations of our affection did not go unnoticed by the Creator.